-If you want to use the remote control as a mouse or use the ELP Link III software, you need to connect the main cable.
+If you want to use the remote control as a mouse or use the ELP Link IV software, you need to connect the main cable.
 It provides connectors for:

-- The Mac mouse cable (to use the remote control as a mouse) - The Mac serial cable (to use the ELP Link III software and the Effects buttons on the remote control)
+- ☐ The Mac mouse or USB cable (to use the remote control as a mouse) - ☐ The Mac serial cable (to use the ELP Link IV software)

-1. Connect the small end of the main cable to the projector's Mouse/Com 1 port.
-(Use the Mouse/Com 2 port if you are connecting a second computer.)
+Connect the round end of the main cable to the projector's Mouse/Com 1 port.
+(Use the Mouse/Com 2 port if you are connecting a second computer, and make sure the Computer 2/BNC video switch on the rear of the projector is set to Computer 2.)

-2. To use the remote control as a wireless mouse, connect one end of the projector's Mac mouse cable to the MOUSE terminal on the large end of the main cable.
+2. To use the remote control as a wireless mouse, connect one end of the projector's Mac mouse or USB cable to the MOUSE terminal on the large end of the main cable.

-3. Connect the other end of the Mac mouse cable to the mouse port on the back of the PowerBook.
+3. Connect the other end of the Mac mouse or USB cable to the mouse or USB port on the back of the PowerBook.

-4. To use the ELP Link III software or the Effects button on the remote control, connect one end of the Mac serial cable to the MAC SERIAL terminal on the large end of the main cable.
+4. To use the ELP Link IV software or program new effects for the Effects buttons on the remote control, connect one end of the Mac serial cable to the MAC SERIAL terminal on the large end of the main cable.

-5. Connect the other end of the serial cable to the imprinter/ modem port on the back of your PowerBook.
+5. Connect the other end of the serial cable to the $\ \ \ \ \$ printer/ $\ \ \ \ \ \ \$ modem port on the back of your PowerBook.